 German immigrant Joseph Dinkel opened this Chicago institution in 1922, and it’s remained in the family ever since.
-It’s changed very little in the past 91 years, and their non-donut baked goods are legendary in their own right.
-But you haven’t truly experienced Dinkel’s until you’ve tasted their handmade donuts.
-While they’ve jumped on the maple-bacon bandwagon, you’re best off sticking with the classics: try the chocolate cake donut and try to not to weep.
+It’s changed very little in the past 91 years, and the non-donut baked goods are legendary in their own right.
+But you haven’t truly experienced Dinkel’s until you’ve tasted its handmade donuts.
+While the bakery jumped on the maple-bacon bandwagon, you’re best off sticking with the classics: Try the best-selling chocolate cake donut and try to not to weep.

 Bob’s, a San Francisco landmark, serves world-class donuts 24 hours a day, but the best time to visit is in the late evening, when the donuts are at their freshest.
 The friendly staff will walk you through their selection of freshly fried rings of gooey deliciousness, but forgo the giant glazed donut in favor of the apple fritter.
 Big, crispy on the outside, soft on the inside, and filled with apple and cinnamon, it’s nothing short of crave-worthy.